jonathanmeaney-lmk/Vegtabible_App/README.md

     <img src="static/screenshots/heroku-github-connect.jpg" alt="heroku-github-connect">

 10. Before clicking the 'Enable Automatic Deploy' button that will allow the project to be automatically deployed from the GitHub repository, it is neccessary to input the hidden environmet variables from the project's "env.py" file so Heroku can run the app.
-As this env.py file has been included in the gitignore file, it will not be pushed to Github and so it's contents must entered manually on Heroku.
+As this env.py file has been included in the gitignore file, it will not be pushed to Github and so it's contents must be entered manually on Heroku.
 11. This is done by clicking the 'Reveal Config Vars' button on the Settings secton of the Heroku project.
 The relevant keys and values from the env.py file can be added here.

     <img src="static/screenshots/env-py.jpg" alt="env-py"> <img src="static/screenshots/config-vars-heroku.jpg" alt="config-vars-heroku">